 Welcome to our CBD oil for sleeping post and welcome to ChilliwackCBD.
-We are a online retailer of CBD products here in Canada.
+We are an online retailer of CBD products here in Canada.
 We are located in Canada and only ship within Canada.

 If you found this post you are likely researching CBD oil for sleeping or insomnia.
 Let me tell you that you are not the first and won't be the last to wonder if cbd oil for sleeping is something that will help you.

-Right behind anxiety ailments people are turning to CBD in droves to help with sleeping issues.
-It's a very common question we get so we thought we would go more into details about CBD and it's effect to help promote a better sleep.
+Right behind anxiety ailments, people are turning to CBD in droves to help with sleeping issues.
+It's a very common question we get so we thought we would go more into details about CBD and it's effect to help promote better sleep.

 What is CBD?

 CBD stands for Cannabidiol.
-It's a Phyto cannabinoid which is very closely related to another Phyto cannabinoid which you are probably very familiar with, which is THC (Tetrahydrocannabinol).
-CBD unlike THC does not give a intoxicating effect though and has many of the same benefits as THC does.
-This is the main real people are turning to CBD, because of the non intoxicating effects.
-CBD and THC are only 2 of the most popular Phyto cannabinoids but there are also over 100 other discovered in the cannabis plant.
+It's a Phytocannabinoid that is very closely related to another Phytocannabinoid which you are probably very familiar with, which is THC (Tetrahydrocannabinol).
+CBD unlike THC does not give an intoxicating effect though and has many of the same benefits as THC does.
+This is the main real people are turning to CBD, because of the non-intoxicating effects.
+CBD and THC are only 2 of the most popular Phytocannabinoids but there are also over 100 other discovered in the cannabis plant.